Pass with minor corrections

 Exceptionally, the time-limit for completion of minor corrections may be extended by the faculty for a further period; however, lengthy or repeated extensions are unlikely to be approved, as three months should be adequate time to complete any minor corrections.
 Students who need to request an extension should complete the Time Limit Extension form available from Research Services and, if the extension is granted, will be required to pay the standard extension fee for the duration of the extension period.

 When the student has completed the required minor corrections, they should send a copy of the revised thesis directly to the examiner who is going to check the corrections (normally this is the internal examiner).
 It is acceptable for the candidate to email a copy of the thesis directly to the examiner for checking.
 This is the only circumstance where it is acceptable for candidates to send a copy of the thesis directly to the examiners.
-Once the thesis corrections have been approved by the examiner, students must provide a final Library copy of their thesis, either in print and/or electronic format - see section Final Library Copy
+Once the thesis corrections have been approved by the examiner, students must provide a final electronic Library copy of their thesis - see section Final Library Copy